Eating Disorder Treatment and the Holidays

 Eating Disorder Treatment

 Eating disorders are commonly treated with a multi-tiered approach.
-For starters, it’s important to remember that an eating disorder by definition is a mental illness; therefore simply sending the sufferer to receive nutritional counseling will not be an effective treatment plan as it will not deal with the mental and emotional aspect of the disease, which a facility like Destination Hope is designed to handle.
+For starters, it’s important to remember that an eating disorder by definition is a mental illness; therefore, simply sending the sufferer to receive nutritional counseling will not be an effective treatment plan, as it will not deal with the mental and emotional aspect of the disease, which a facility like Destination Hope is designed to handle.

-Cognitive behavioral therapy serves as a large component of eating disorder treatment to try and identify the underlying issues that are causing and encouraging disorder to exist in the first place.
-Quality eating disorder treatment will include individual, group as well as family counseling working in conjunction with medical care and nutritional counseling.
+Cognitive-behavioral therapy serves as a large component of eating disorder treatment to try and identify the underlying issues that are causing and encouraging the disorder to exist.
+Quality eating disorder treatment will include individual, group and family counseling – working in conjunction with medical care and nutritional counseling.

 Destination Hope is a full-service drug and alcohol rehab facility that specializes in the treatment of eating disorders.
-Eating disorders regularly accompany addiction and a very individualized treatment plan is needed for each woman who suffers from them.
-If there is a woman in your life who may be suffering from an eating disorder and is also abusing drugs or alcohol, do not hesitate to put her in contact with the experts at Destination Hope today.
+Eating disorders regularly accompany addiction and a very individualized treatment plan is needed for those who suffer from them.
+If there is someone in your life who may be suffering from an eating disorder and is also abusing drugs or alcohol, do not hesitate to put her in contact with the experts at Destination Hope today.
 You just might save her life.